Estimate your Functional Threshold Power using a 20-minute test, ramp test, or critical power model. Coggan zones included.

 When it's wrong: Ramp tests (e.g. Zwift, TrainerRoad) can overestimate FTP by 5–15% in athletes with strong anaerobic profiles (sprinters, track cyclists) and underestimate in diesel-type endurance athletes who fatigue slowly.
 A single CP12min value without the 3-minute counterpart ignores your W' — you need both points to fit the curve properly.

-Baseline tracks your best-effort power curves over time and automatically recomputes your FTP from actual race and hard-workout data - no dedicated test required.
-Read our Critical Power vs FTP guide for the full breakdown.
+What to do instead: Baseline tracks your best-effort power curves over time and automatically recomputes your FTP from actual race and hard-workout data — no dedicated test required.
+As your power-duration curve fills in, the estimate gets more accurate.